Autonomous · EU AI Act · 2026

 In plain language

-Instead of legal complexity, your teams get practical answers: which obligations apply, which controls are missing, and which fix should happen first.
+Instead of drowning in articles, your teams get practical answers: which obligations apply, which controls are missing, and what to fix first — whether you are product-led, legal-led, or engineering-led.

-Know if a feature is likely low-risk, high-risk, or prohibited before roadmap commitments become expensive rework.
+Know if a feature is likely low-risk, high-risk, or off-limits before roadmap commitments become expensive rework.

 Modules

-Each module handles one practical job: detect risk, map obligations, prepare evidence, and keep compliance current as your product evolves.
+Each module does one practical thing: surface risk, map obligations, prepare evidence, and keep pace as your product changes — sized for teams that cannot staff a full GRC programme.

 Annex IV Composer

-Ten-section technical documentation draft in the workspace — pair with audits and export as you iterate with legal.
+Ten-section technical documentation draft — pair with audits and export as you iterate with legal, without a document factory.

 Article 5 Sentinel

-Heuristic prohibited-risk signals in each audit plus a workspace checklist — not a full repository scanner.
+Heuristic prohibited-risk signals in each audit plus a checklist — honesty over false certainty.

 Evidence trail

-Structured gaps and Article references in every report — deeper artifact linking on the roadmap.
+Structured gaps and Article references in every report — deeper artifact linking as you mature.

-Mai Cloud for speed, Vault mode for private LLM endpoints when configured — same workspace UX.
+Mai Cloud for speed; Vault mode when your policy forbids external inference — same workspace UX.

 Deployment path